Executive Spotlight: Ryan Bracken

 Another change we’re excited about is offering better support addressing customers’ needs via our asset selection and implementation capabilities.
 As our customers retire their mobile devices, we’re helping them select replacement technology, whether new or refurbished devices in addition to helping to retire their redundant devices.
 We’re strengthening our relationships with leading OEMs such as Honeywell, Bluebird, Datalogic, and others to provide this technology directly to customers.

 Finally, we are taking on more complex opportunities with our customers by offering to manage their devices through professionally staging, kitting, deploying, and installing across their locations.
-A big value-add we are now offering is complete lifecycle support meaning we now help customers select the right equipment and get it up and running quickly, efficiently, and cost effectively.
+A big value-add we are now offering is complete lifecycle support.
+This means we now help customers select the right equipment and get it up and running quickly, efficiently, and cost effectively.
 This also means when it's time to retire their devices and move on to another device, we'll help with redundant device retirements in addition to new device selection.

 Q: Companies use technology in a variety of ways.
 Did 2017 offer any surprises about what Carlton’s customers want in technology or how they are using technology in their businesses?